mohobson/test-browser-extension/readme.md

-# Hello Extensions - Browser Extension Template
+# Browser Extension Template

 This browser extension serves as a basic template for creating browser extensions.
 It is derived from the [Google Chrome extension tutorial](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world).

 ## Introduction

-This browser extension template provides a simple structure to kickstart your browser extension development.
-It consists of an HTML file, a JavaScript file, and a manifest file, which together create a basic extension that displays a popup with the message "Hello Extensions".
+This browser extension template consists of an HTML file, a JavaScript file, and a manifest file, which together create a basic extension that displays a popup with the message "Hello Extensions".

 ## Usage

 To use this template for your own extension development, follow these steps:

-1. Clone or download this repository to your local machine.
+1. Clone or download this repository.
 2. Modify the files to suit your extension's functionality and appearance:
    - `hello.html`: Customize the HTML content of your extension's popup.
    - `popup.js`: Add JavaScript logic as needed for your extension.